Multi-MCP Architecture

 The first design instinct most teams have is to build one MCP server that exposes every tool the agent might need.
 CRM, billing, inventory, GitHub, Slack — all one server, 50 tools.
 It works in a demo.
 It doesn’t work in production.

-Particula Tech’s April 2026 production patterns piece documented the failure mode: agents get measurably worse at routing decisions as the tool inventory grows past ~15-20 distinct tools.
-The model has to triage which tool fits the current intent; the cost of that triage scales superlinearly with the inventory.
+Particula Tech’s MCP developer guide documents the failure mode, and the empirical evidence backs it up: agents get measurably worse at routing decisions as the tool inventory grows.
+In the RAG-MCP study, tool-selection accuracy fell from ~43% with a retrieved, relevant subset to ~14% once the full inventory was loaded — with the triage cost rising steeply past roughly 15-20 distinct tools.
+The model has to figure out which tool fits the current intent; the more tools in play, the more of that triage it has to do.
 Even Sonnet-class models start making sloppy calls — picking the wrong tool, mis-ordering arguments, invoking unrelated tools “just in case.”

 The fix is microservices for agents.
 One server per business domain.
 Each independently deployable.
 The orchestrator composes them at the host.
 Concretely: